biodivgame/biodivgame.github.io/content/blog/emoji-support.md

 +++
 author = "Hugo Authors"
-title = "Emoji Support IS FUN FOR MINA" date = "2019-03-05" description = "Guide to emoji usage in Hugo" tags = [
+title = "Emoji Support WAS NOT FUN FOR ELIAS" date = "2019-03-05" description = "Guide to emoji usage in Hugo" tags = [